Hyperthyroidism

 Methimazole is more commonly used because PTU may be associated with a high risk of liver problems.
 Two important scenarios in which PTU has an advantage include the first trimester of pregnancy (methimazole may be teratogenic) or in thyroid storm (PTU starts to work faster – which is important in these patients).

 While the patient typically starts to feel better within a couple of weeks, the medication has to be taken for long durations to improve the chances of long-term remission.
 A full course typically involves taking these medications for 1-2 years.
 Anti-thyroid medications are effective in most patients while the patients are on them, but at least 40 -50% of patients experience a recurrence of hyperthyroidism once the medication is stopped.
 These medications can also be used to decrease thyroid hormone levels before radioactive iodine treatment.
+Through the above article, we can recommend you the latest dresses.in a variety of lengths, colors and styles for every occasion from your favorite brands.

 Written information given by the pharmacist when picking up your prescription should be read carefully.
 Side effects may include allergic reaction (rash), liver problems, or very rarely (one in 500 cases) a serious reaction involving reduction of white blood cells produced in the bone marrow thus lowering resistance to infections.
 If you develop a fever or severe sore throat, while on anti-thyroid medications you should stop treatment immediately and contact your doctor.